-The total amount of Componenta Corporation's restructuring debt that is entered in the balance sheet and must be taken into account in the restructuring proceedings is some EUR 124 million, and this is at the same time unsecured restructuring debt.
-Some EUR 95 million of Componenta Corporation's restructuring debt is to the Turkey sub-group, EUR 11 million to group companies consolidated in the consolidated financial statements, and EUR 18 million to other parties.
-The Turkish subsidiary is the largest creditor of Componenta Corporation.
-The unsecured debts are proposed to be cut by 96 percent.
-According to the draft restructuring programme, should the guarantee liability to the Turkish club loan banks not realize, would the materialized debt cut approximately two percentage points lower.
-According to the payment programme for unsecured restructuring debts, the company's restructuring debts will be paid every six months over five years so that the first instalment will fall due for payment in 2019 and the last in 2023.
-The company also has EUR 4 million in lowest-priority debt.
-The amount of lowest-priority debt will be cut in its entirety.
+side the Group that were recorded in the consolidated The total amount of Componenta Corporation's restructuring debt that is entered in the balance sheet balance sheet totalling EUR 163 million, and the Turkand must be taken into account in the restructuring ish sub-group accounted for some EUR 110 million of proceedings is some EUR 124 million, and this is at the this.
+The Company considers that the restructuring same time unsecured restructuring debt.
+Some EUR 95 proceedings in Finland and Sweden will make it possimillion of Componenta Corporation's restructuring debt ble to put operations back on a healthy footing and to is to the Turkey sub-group, EUR 11 million to group comdevelop them, but considerable uncertainty still surpanies consolidated in the consolidated financial staterounds the company's ability to continue as a going ments, and EUR 18 million to other parties.
+The Turkish concern. subsidiary is the largest creditor of Componenta Corporation.
+The unsecured debts are proposed to be cut Discontinued operations by 96 percent.
+According to the draft restructuring programme, should the guarantee liability to the Turkish The Dutch subsidiary Componenta B.V. was declared club loan banks not realize, would the materialized debt bankrupt on 1 September 2016.
+As a result, Compocut approximately two percentage points lower.
+Accordnenta Group no longer has iron business operations ing to the payment programme for unsecured restrucin the Netherlands.
+The operations of the Dutch subturing debts, the company's restructuring debts will be group have been classified as discontinued operations paid every six months over five years so that the first in accordance with the IFRS 5 standard "Non-current instalment will fall due for payment in 2019 and the last Assets Held for Sale and Discontinued Operations", and in 2023.
+The company also has EUR 4 million in lowconsolidation of Componenta B.V. in the Group financial est-priority debt.
+The amount of lowest-priority debt statements ended in the third guarter of 2016. will be cut in its entirety.